Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Parameter: `privateEndpoints.subnetResourceId`

+Required.
 Resource ID of the subnet where the endpoint needs to be created.

 - Required: Yes
 - Type: string

 ### Parameter: `privateEndpoints.applicationSecurityGroupResourceIds`

+Optional.
 Application security groups in which the private endpoint IP configuration is included.

 - Required: No
 - Type: array

 ### Parameter: `privateEndpoints.customDnsConfigs`

+Optional.
 Custom DNS configurations.

 - Required: No
 - Type: array

 ### Parameter: `privateEndpoints.customNetworkInterfaceName`

+Optional.
 The custom name of the network interface attached to the private endpoint.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.enableTelemetry`

+Optional.
 Enable/Disable usage telemetry for module.

 - Required: No
 - Type: bool

 ### Parameter: `privateEndpoints.ipConfigurations`

+Optional.
 A list of IP configurations of the private endpoint.
 This will be used to map to the First Party Service endpoints.

 - Required: No
 - Type: array

 ### Parameter: `privateEndpoints.location`

+Optional.
 The location to deploy the private endpoint to.

 - Required: No
 - Type: string

 ### Parameter: `privateEndpoints.lock`

+Optional.
 Specify the type of lock.

 - Required: No
 - Type: object